Your pregnancy 'notes' is the book in which all the information about your medical history and your pregnancy is recorded.

 CEPH, or cephalic

-This refers to the position of your baby and means that his or her head is down towards your pelvis.
+This refers to the position of your baby and means that his or her head is faced down towards your pelvis.
 This position is ideal for giving birth.

 Cx, or cervix